dhis2/docker-deployment/docs/guides/production-deployment.md

 **Verify:** `traefik` and the monitoring containers — grafana, prometheus, loki, node-exporter, cadvisor — are all `Up`.

-Traefik watches `stacks/traefik/conf.d/` for route changes and Prometheus watches `stacks/monitoring/targets/` for scrape targets, both reloading within about a second.
+Traefik watches `stacks/traefik/conf.d/` for route changes and Prometheus watches `stacks/monitoring/targets/` for scrape targets.
 Neither needs restarting when you add or remove an instance.

 Grafana is **not** published to the internet.
 It becomes reachable at `https://grafana.internal` once the VPN is up in [step 5](#step-5--put-admin-interfaces-behind-the-vpn).